jeffreyhding/stat133/crashes/README.md

 ___

-The `crashes-full.R` version omits the random sampling step if you wish to run it yourself in RStudio (cannot publish).
+The `crashes-full.R` version omits the random sampling step if you wish to run it yourself in RStudio (will not publish).
 If you're having issues loading, I recommend commenting out the map output as there are likely too many data points for the Leaflet plot to handle.

 I have split the full data set (2014-2023) into zipped `.csv` files for each year to get under the GitHub file size limit.
 If you plan on using the full set, note that the `.csv` file is roughly 400 MB in size.